WARNING: These guidelines are TENTATIVE

 as well as

-how to upload your submission for the IOCCC.
+how to upload your submission to the IOCCC.

 Rule 2 (the size rule) refers to the use of the IOCCC size